Donald Trump Jr. Says ‘Sick’ Democrats Hope Coronavirus Pandemic ‘Kills Millions’ Of Americans

 The Trump administration has taken criticism for its response to the virus.
 Democrats argue that Trump’s response has been too weak given the seriousness of the situation, suggesting that the administration should be asking for more money, not less, to battle the outbreak.

 Garamendi expressed some of those concerns, saying that the U.S. has been aware of the outbreak since December but hasn’t prepared or planned well enough given the circumstances.
-He pointed out that a whistleblower recently revealed that workers fighting assisting evacuees were ill-prepared and poorly trained to deal with the situation as evidence of his claim.
+As evidence of his claim, he pointed out that a whistleblower recently revealed that workers assisting evacuees were ill-prepared and poorly trained to deal with the situation.

-As The Inquisitr previously reported, Trump has insisted that the virus is under control and that it will likely fade as the warmer weather returns to the Northern Hemisphere.
+As The Inquisitr previously reported, the president has insisted that the virus is under control and that it will likely fade as the warmer weather returns to the Northern Hemisphere.
 He also claimed that a vaccine for the virus is close to being released, though the CDC has said that a vaccine is at least a year away.